Chinese Wedding Photographer

-Choose your photographer carefully to make sure you receive beautiful photos that you love and will always treasure.
+Choose your photographer carefully to make sure you receive beautiful photographs that you love and will always treasure.

 Some photographers cover up to the first dance as standard, if your party is going on late into the night and you want this cover make sure you can arrange extended coverage with your photographer.

-- A big wedding album to remember your amazing wedding day, with a mixture of colour and timeless black and white photos.
+- A big wedding album to remember your amazing wedding day, with a mixture of colour and timeless black and white photographs.